 A few lovely destinations around the web... noise machines to calm the anxious among us; a beautiful way to make a difference with your everyday purchases; gorgeous traffic light artwork; a short film that made me cry unabashedly in front of my computer screen.

 "I believe that, in a world that consistently pushes us to toughen up & sharpen our edges, the truest defiance is in softness."
 I did an interview with the wonderful people of Cicada magazine, & I must admit that I am still pinching myself.
 Cicada was such an inspiration to me as a child & played an enormous role in shaping the writer I am today, & to be featured by them is a dream come true.
-Purchase the issue here, or, if you are so inclined, read just my interview here.
+Read my interview here.

 People are so beautiful in so many ways, & some of those ways are foreign, & that does not make them any less beautiful.
 I am trying to notice that.
 To remember it.